 2nd Prize Winner: $100

-All winners and runner-ups will have their work edited and published in the book CREATURES IN THE LIBRARY which will be released in Hardcover, Paperback, and eBook editions by Stark Publishing.
-All winners and finalists will all also receive a trade paperback copy of the book.
+All winners and runner-ups will have their work edited and published in the book CREATURES IN THE LIBRARY which will be released in Hardcover, Paperback, Large Print and eBook editions by Stark Publishing.
+All winners and finalists will all also receive a physical copy of the book.
+Physical copies will also be donated so that every branch of the Sudbury Public Library has one.

-The form will allow you to upload a WORD or RTF document (see format example below), or to copy and paste your submission.
+The form will allow you to upload a WORD or RTF document (see format example below – bonus points if you can spot the typo in the manuscript example), or to copy and paste your submission.

 Mark, who haunted the original locations of the Levack Public Library as a child, loved books, and his life-long dream was to be a writer.
 He credits his love of reading with his mother (Jean Lefebvre), many fine teachers, and the wonderful local public library and librarians.

-Mark still considers Levack his home and wants to help support and promote writing and creativity in the current young residents.
+Mark still considers Levack his home and wants to help support and promote writing and creativity in the current young residents of Onaping Falls and the Sudbury Region.